kimmr/my-merch-shop/README.md

 * Node.js
 * Express.js
 * mySQL (in progress) in "mySQL" branch
-* MongoDB with mongoose (to be implemented) in "MongoDB" branch
+* MongoDB with mongoose in "master" branch
 * Javascript
 * HTML/CSS/Bootstrap